-The meta tag “description,” for example, is a standardized term used for a short description of the page.
-The text contained inside the description tag appears below the title and URL in search engine results.
+The meta tag “title,” for example, is a standardized metadata attribute used for the title of the page.
+The title appears on the page itself as well as in search engine results.

 There is another type of metadata that uses standardized terms for both the type of data (or attribute) and the associated values.
 Think of an online address form where you select your country from a pick list (or dropdown menu).
 The terms in the pick list may be derived from a controlled vocabulary, or taxonomy.
 Limiting user input to a controlled vocabulary ensures consistent and standardized data.

 To break it down even further, let’s look at the example of selecting the language associated with a piece of content:

 Language –> [List of Languages] –> English

 Language is the attribute, the list of languages is a taxonomy, and the selected value for a particular piece of content is the attribute value (or the “tag”).

 A list of languages is a pretty standard taxonomy, but content, product, and marketing taxonomies are highly specific to the organization using them.
 They will be customized to the needs of the content consumers who need to find the content, as well as the content managers who need to track the performance of the content.